-At the time he came to Florida, ranches in the state were plagued with severe mineral deficiencies, screw worm was a major pest, cattle were largely unimproved genetically and management was minimal.
-Dr. Warnick was one of a team of scientists at the University of Florida who brought science to bear on these problems and, as a result, changed the face of the industry.
+Warnick brought modern reproductive management to the Florida beef cattle industry.
 He was the first person to palpate cows for reproductive diagnoses in the state of Florida.
-He evaluated effects of crossbreeding, level of nutrition, and many other factors for their effects on reproduction and led efforts to incorporate artificial insemination and embryo transfer into cattle management schemes.
+He evaluated effects of crossbreeding, level of nutrition, and many other factors and led efforts to incorporate artificial insemination and embryo transfer into cattle management schemes.
+He is probably best known for his work characterizing reproductive function of Bos indicus cattle.

 Past Alvin C. Warnick Lecturers

-Milo Wiltbank, Professor, Department of Dairy Science, University of Wisconsin
+Milo Wiltbank, Department of Dairy Science, University of Wisconsin

 Pivotal periods and prevention of pregnancy loss in dairy cattle and embryo recipients